 Finally, Mayor’s Quality of Life Task Force Chair Doug Carlucci, former BOE Trustee Bertram Okpokwasili and current BOE Trustee Angel Valentin are some of the more well-known candidates seeking committee positions in Ward F.

-Fulop campaign spokeswoman Hannah Peterson added that the JCDC is running 367 candidates in total, out of possible 372, with at two candidates running in all but five districts (those districts still have one candidate running).
+Fulop campaign spokeswoman Hannah Peterson added that the JCDC is running 367 candidates in total, out of possible 372, with at least two candidates running in all but five districts (those districts still have one candidate running).

 Additionally, opposition candidates have filed in just 24 different districts, according to Peterson.